 The concept clearly had great potential, providing an instant alternative to the already saturated music and talk markets, with niche programming that promoted longer and active listening, and drawing heavily on huge private collections of material not heard on radio.
 However Laugh‘s bid (and that of several other groups with proven financial independence and substantial listener loyalty) was ultimately thwarted by the Australian Broadcasting Authority’s decision to award the contested licences to the considerably less popular (and therefore less threatening to the existing commercial interests) Light, SYN and KND.

-The impact and memory of Laugh Radio lingers, several years on – even nearly a decade after the last broadcast there are still questions regularly emailed to Laughterlog from former listeners trying to identify a track or artist they heard on air.
+The impact and memory of Laugh Radio lingers, several years on – even two decades after the last broadcast there are still questions regularly emailed to Laughterlog from former listeners trying to identify a track or artist they heard on air.